← Back to Resource Hub

 Spare planningReduces wait time during breakdown

 Plants running daily production should not wait until failure to procure seals, valve kits, O-rings, gaskets, plungers, and pressure-side wear parts.
+The right minimum stock depends on machine model, operating hours, product type, and distance from the service provider.

 Request a Quote from SEW if your homogenizer is showing pressure drift, leakage, vibration, or product inconsistency.